Microgreen Grow Mats Verse Soil: Which is Better, Hemp, Bamboo, or Soil?

 microgreen grow mats under the lights

-The Purple Vienna Kohlrabi microgreens grown in the Home Microgreens Potting Mix are for sure taller.
+The Purple Vienna Kohlrabi microgreens grown in the Home Microgreens Potting Mix are taller.
 The leaves are much bigger than both grown on the hemp mat (far left) and the two grown on bamboo mats.

 In fact, the ones grown on the bamboo have some yellowish-brown leaves.